antronerds/r2-tutorials/docs/Integrative_analysis_expression_methylation.md

 > *Three or more minusses preceded by a return create a line; the > sign in front of a paragraph indents the whole paragraph and the single asterisks put it in italic*

 ---------

-You'll have to get used to the use of spaces and enters in Markdown; these are used for formatting

-  Two spaces at the start of a line creates a paragraph Type on here below